oliverwstein/pokemon-adventure/BATTLE_TODO.md

 - Basic damage calculation with STAB, critical hits, and random variance

 ### 🚧 Partial Implementation
-- End-of-turn phase exists but only handles replacement checking
+- End-of-turn phase exists but only handles some elements
 - Move effects system exists but only implements MultiHit
-- Status system has basic conditions but no timing or damage mechanics
+- Status system has basic conditions but not all
-- Active pokemon conditions system exists but isn't used
+- Active pokemon condition processing

 ### ❌ Missing Core Features
-- Status damage and healing during end-of-turn
 - Most move effects (99% of MoveEffect variants unimplemented)
-- Active pokemon condition processing
 - Status move category handling
-- Advanced battle mechanics (OHKO, counter, etc.)
+- Advanced battle mechanics (transform, counter, etc.)